dmeim/ilovemypretty.com/public/feelings/brave/message.md

-Being brave doesn't mean you're not scared—it means you're choosing to move forward despite the fear.
+Being brave doesn't mean you're not scared — it means you're choosing to trust in God and His plan more than your own thoughts and feelings.
+Move forward despite the fear.
 You are braver than you believe, stronger than you seem, and more loved than you know.